1929 Tuskegee Golden Tigers football team

 The 1929 Tuskegee Golden Tigers football team represented Tuskegee Normal and Industrial Institute—now Tuskegee University—in the Southern Intercollegiate Athletic Conference (SIAC) during the 1929 college football season.
-In their seventh season under head coach Cleveland Abbott, Tuskegee compiled a 9–0 record, won the SIAC championship, shut out seven of 10 opponents, and outscored all opponents by a total of 249 to 45.
+In their seventh season under head coach Cleve Abbott, Tuskegee compiled a 9–0 record, won the SIAC championship, shut out seven of 10 opponents, and outscored all opponents by a total of 249 to 45.
 The team was recognized as the black college national champion.

 Ben Stevenson was the team captain.